zamazan4ik/awesome-pgo/article/article.md

 * You cannot dump PGO profile into a memory.
 The only way to dump the profile is a save it to a filesystem.

 I [asked](https://developercommunity.visualstudio.com/t/Multiple-questions-about-Profile-Guided-/10537677) all these questions on the Microsoft Developer community platform.
 I hope one day we will get answers there.

+TODO: write about ICC

+Cannot say much about Intel C++ Compiler (ICC) since I don't use it.
+However, I've read its PGO documentation and can share some thoughts about:

+* No sampling PGO support.

+According to the documentation, AOCC compiler (LLVM-based C++ compiler from AMD) has very limited PGO support.
+Documentation has only few words about PGO, and even these words are only about FE PGO.
+No IR PGO support, no sampling PGO support, no more advanced PGO versions or some PGO-related tricky options.
+I do not understand why AMD engineers don't care about PGO in their compilers.
+So at least from the PGO perspective I recommend using Clang instead.

+What about other proprietary compilers like [Cray C++ compiler](https://docs.lumi-supercomputer.eu/development/compiling/cce/) and others?
+I don't know and actually don't care much (because prefer open source compilers instead).
+If you are interested in these compilers - please check corresponding documentation.
+If PGO support is missing in them - ask vendors about implementing PGO in their compilers.

 ### Rust